Gracell Biotechnologies (NASDAQ:GRCL) Shares Gap Down to $11.32

-Shares of Gracell Biotechnologies Inc. (NASDAQ:GRCL) gapped down prior to trading on Thursday .
+Gracell Biotechnologies Inc. (NASDAQ:GRCL) gapped down prior to trading on Thursday .
 The stock had previously closed at $11.32, but opened at $10.96.
-Gracell Biotechnologies shares last traded at $10.87, with a volume of 2,016 shares.
+Gracell Biotechnologies shares last traded at $10.87, with a volume of 2,016 shares traded.

-Separately, Zacks Investment Research upgraded shares of Gracell Biotechnologies from a “hold” rating to a “buy” rating and set a $13.00 price target on the stock in a research note on Wednesday.
-Five research analysts have rated the stock with a buy rating, Gracell Biotechnologies currently has a consensus rating of “Buy” and a consensus price target of $30.20.
+Separately, Zacks Investment Research raised Gracell Biotechnologies from a “hold” rating to a “buy” rating and set a $13.00 price objective for the company in a research note on Wednesday.
+Five investment analysts have rated the stock with a buy rating, The stock currently has an average rating of “Buy” and an average target price of $30.20.

 Gracell Biotechnologies Company Profile (NASDAQ:GRCL)